NiftyLeague/ftso-feed-value-provider/src/common/base/README.md

-# Service Base Classes - Clean Mixin Architecture
+# Unified Service Base Classes

-This directory provides a clean, composable architecture for building services with exactly the capabilities you need.
+This directory provides the completely unified, clean mixin-based architecture for building services with exactly the capabilities you need.
+All legacy inheritance patterns have been eliminated in favor of composable mixins that provide consistent functionality across the entire system.

-## Overview
+## Architecture Philosophy

-Instead of deep inheritance chains, we use **mixins** to compose services with specific capabilities:

-- **Logging** (BaseService) - Always included
-- **Configuration** - Manage typed configuration with validation
+The unified architecture uses **composable mixins** that completely replace all inheritance hierarchies:

+- **BaseService** - Core logging functionality (always included, fully modernized)
-- **Lifecycle** - NestJS lifecycle hooks with proper cleanup
+- **WithLifecycle** - NestJS lifecycle hooks with proper cleanup and resource management
-- **Monitoring** - Metrics, counters, timers, and health status
+- **WithMonitoring** - Performance metrics, counters, timers, and health status tracking
-- **Error Handling** - Retry logic, error tracking, and fallbacks
+- **WithErrorHandling** - Standardized retry logic, error tracking, and intelligent fallbacks
-- **Events** - EventEmitter with logging and tracking
+- **WithEvents** - EventEmitter with automatic logging and comprehensive tracking
+- **WithConfiguration** - Typed configuration management with validation and runtime updates

+All services now use these unified patterns, eliminating code duplication and ensuring consistency.

 ## Quick Start